Mentoring | David Chicoine

 Mathilde (BA in Anthropology, Tulane U, 2018) is a MA student in anthropology interested in bioarchaeology.
 She has field experience in Europe and Peru, and joined our graduate program in August 2021.
 In 2022, Mathilde participated in the second season of excavations at Cerro San Isidro.

-Mathilde is currently investigating Andean archaeology and developing a thesis project focusing on the mortuary practices at Cerro San Isidro, Peru.
+Mathilde is currently investigating Andean archaeology and developing a thesis project focusing on mortuary practices at Cerro San Isidro, Peru.

-Amy (BA in Anthropology, Michigan State U, 2018, MA in Anthropology, Southern Mississippi U, 2020) is a PhD candidate and bioarchaeologist interested in the Maya colonial era.
+Amy (BA in Anthropology, Michigan State U, 2018, MA in Anthropology, Southern Mississippi U, 2020) is an anthropology PhD candidate and bioarchaeologist interested in the Maya colonial era.
 She specializes in long bone histology and is particularly interested in health, labor patterns, cultural hybridity, and the use of GIS to explore burial trends.
 Amy has field experience throughout the Midwest, Belize, and Southeast and is particularly interested in cultural heritage preservation and public education.

 Amy is currently in the fifth year of her doctoral program at LSU researching bone histology at the archaeological site of Tipu in Belize.
 In March 2022, she presented results of her research at the 49th Annual North American Meeting of the Paleopathology Association in Denver, for which she currently serves as Junior Co-Chair of the Paleopathology Association Student Group.